Eurekaleo/Eurekaleo.github.io/_pages/about.md

 # Welcome!
 I am now a PhD student at School of Computing in **National University of Singapore**.
 Fortunately, I will be supervised by Prof. Mong Li Lee and Prof. Wynne Hsu at Center for Trusted Internet and Community (CTIC).
 Prior to that, I received my master degree from **NUS** and bachelor degree from **Wuhan University**.

-My research interest includes **Human-centered AI, Vision and Language, Multiomodal Sentiment Analysis, MLLM Reasoning.**
+My research interest includes **Video Understanding, Video Generation, Multimodal Large Language Model.**

 I am currently exploring new collaboration opportunities.
 If you are interested in any of the topics mentioned above, please feel free to reach out via **mluo@u.nus.edu**.